meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![A photo of the parts composing the Motors hub driver module](_figures/pcb-powe_parts.jpg)

-Bellow, the module and details for establishing its components, are provided.
+Below, the module and details for establishing its components, are provided.

 ![Close up of the pins and wire used to mount the 20 amp Relay on the PCB](_figures/pcb-powe_parts_details.jpg)